Blastema: Limb regeneration

 When the limb of the salamander is cut off, a layer of epidermis covers the surface of the amputation site.
 In the first few days after the injury, this wounded epidermis transforms into a layer of signaling cells called the Apical Epithelial Cap (AEC), which has a vital role in regeneration.
 In the meantime, fibroblasts from the connective tissue migrate across the amputation surface to meet at the center of the wound.
 These fibroblasts multiply to form a blastema, the progenitor for a new limb.

+An important model organism for studying limb regeneration is Ambystoma mexicanum, a neotenic salamander with exceptional regenerative capabilities.
+Limb regeneration in these salamanders involves the blastema.
+Blastema cells, during limb regeneration, experience DNA double-strand breaks and thus require a form of DNA repair referred to as homologous recombination that deals with double-strand breaks.
+Additionally, blastema cells probably undergo epigenetic alterations during limb regeneration.

 Blastema cells can differentiate into any cell type with the exception of neurons.
 This means axons which are cut can be regrown by blastema cells, but if the soma of a neuron is damaged then a new neuron is unable to be created.
 As a result, neural organs cannot be regenerated.

 Formation

 As stated above, there are several different types of organisms that can utilize a regenerative blastema as an adult.
 These organisms include urodele amphibians, zebrafish, and planarian flatworms as major creatures of study.
 In flatworms, the formation of a blastema needs adult stem cells that are called neoblasts for any type of regeneration to occur.
 Flatworms use these undifferentiated cells for regeneration after paracrine factors can provide signals from the surface of the wound.
 The cells in the blastema are also referred to as clonogenic neoblasts (cNeoblasts) that are able to move to the site of the wound and reform the tissue.
 In urodele amphibians, studies suggest that dedifferentiation of cells leads to the formation of a blastema that is able to form multiple tissue types after the amputation of their tails and wound healing occurs.
 In zebrafish, and in general, it seems as if experts are still uncertain of what truly forms the blastema.
 However, two common theories that have often been expressed are cell dedifferentiation and the recruitment of stem cells to the wound site.